Estuary

 MySQL is written in C and C++ programming languages and uses Structured Query Language (SQL) to manage data.
 It is compatible with various operating systems, including Windows, Linux, and macOS.
 MySQL is also compatible with various programming languages such as Python, PHP, Java, and more.

-Key features and benefits of MySQL
+Key Features and Benefits of MySQL

 MySQL has several key features that make it a popular choice for web-based applications.
 Some of these features include: